JulianSchroden/LoRaWanMapper/README.md

 ## Suggestions
 The LoRaWanTracker could be improved by:
-- use marker clusters to optimize performance
+- Using marker clusters to optimize performance